 - Part of a well-rounded rehab program involving behavioral therapies and other methods

-Methadone is also more easily tolerated by those with more severe addiction syndromes, and it is part of well-rounded, highly regulated rehab program.
+Methadone is more easily tolerated by those with more severe addiction syndromes, and it is part of a well-rounded, highly regulated rehab program.
+Remember that it’s always important to discuss your care plan with your doctor before you begin any treatments.

 Do You Need Narcotic Addiction Treatment?